David-L-R/lesson_javascript_server/README.md

 ## Lectures's Goals

-1. Understand basic web architecture.
+1. Understand basic web architecture 🏗️.
-1. Know how to use code written by others with NPM.
+1. Know how to use code written by others with NPM 👺.
-1. Know how to create an `Node` server using `Express`
+1. Know how to create an `Node` server using `Express` 🤖.
-1. Know how to make request to a server and how to send a response
+1. Know how to make request to a server and how to send a response 💁‍♂️.

 ## 1. Web Architecture